sim7234/Portfolio/Signal In Progress.md

-This minigame's job is to reset the monster upon completion and it has gone through many itterations,
+This minigame's job is to reset the monster upon completion and it has gone through many itterations.

 <details>
 <summary>SkillCheck detection code</summary>